Fast, high-order numerical evaluation of volume potentials via polynomial density interpolation: Introduction

-We discuss next a few relevant distinctions between the present methodology and other more closely-related schemes for this classical problem.
-The scheme proposed in the present work differs from that introduced in reference~\cite{Anderson:22a} (see also~\cite{Atkinson:85}), where the volume potential is evaluated over irregular domain regions using a direct numerical quadrature of the singular and near-singular integrals.
-While the method presented in~\cite{Anderson:22a} requires only singular quadrature rules appropriate for the singular asymptotic behavior of the function $G_k$, its applicability may not include some of the more severely singular kernels which the present methodology and the density interpolation method naturally treat~\cite{gomez2021regularization,faria2021general}.
-We turn next to methods that also transform volume integrals to boundary integrals and leverage a polynomial solution to the underlying PDE.
+We discuss next a few relevant distinctions between the present methodology and other more closely-related schemes.
+The scheme proposed in the present work differs from that introduced in reference~\cite{Anderson:22a} (see also~\cite{Atkinson:85}), where the volume potential is evaluated over irregular domain regions using a direct numerical quadrature of the singular and near-singular integrals. {While the method presented in~\cite{Anderson:22a}} requires only singular quadrature rules appropriate for the singular asymptotic behavior of the function $G_k$, its applicability may not include some of the more severely singular kernels which the present methodology and the density interpolation method naturally treat~\cite{gomez2021regularization,faria2021general}; additionally, the efficiency of that method suffers when gradients become large (e.g.\ $|k|$ large) with a wider near-field volume correction area needed.
+We turn next to methods that like ours leverage a polynomial solution to the underlying PDE and transform volume potentials to layer potentials.
 Unlike the previously-mentioned works~\cite{GreengardLee:96,Averbuch:00,Ethridge:01,Israeli:02,McCorquodale:07} that rely on the method of images and/or pre-computed solutions for singular and near-singular evaluation points---since the grid and therefore the target locations have known structure in those settings---the present work applies to unstructured meshes wherein evaluation points may lay in arbitrary locations relative to element boundaries.
-Our method shares some elements with the work~\cite{ShenSerkh:22} that has contemporaneously appeared: both use Green's third identity for volume potential evaluation over unstructured meshes, but, unlike that work the class of near-singular layer potential evaluation schemes which we employ both extends to three dimensions and is, in principle, kernel-independent (see e.g.~\cite{faria2021general}).
-Additionally, as discussed in more detail in Remark~\ref{rem:alg_notes}, by the use of Green's identity over $\Gamma = \partial \Omega$ as opposed to element-wise boundaries, significant reductions in the number of \emph{singular} corrections can be effected compared to previous volume potential schemes, even as the total number of volume corrections remains the same.
+Our method shares some elements with the work~\cite{ShenSerkh:22} that has contemporaneously appeared: both use Green's third identity for volume potential evaluation over unstructured meshes, but, unlike that work, the class of near-singular layer potential evaluation schemes which we employ extends to three dimensions, treats operators with stronger singularities, and is, in principle, kernel-independent (see e.g.~\cite{faria2021general}).
+We stress, however, that with regard to choice of methods for layer potential evaluation the scheme is agnostic.
+Indeed, alternative techniques such as~\cite{Barnett:14,klockner2013quadrature,helsing2008evaluation,barnett2015spectrally,beale2016simple,bao2024singularity,siegel2018local,af2018adaptive,zhu2022high} can be used instead of the general-purpose density interpolation method~\cite{faria2021general}.